tdda/tdda/doc/source/configuration.md

 ```

 If the `load=False` parameter is not set, a Config() object with
-the user's configuration will be loaded.
+the user‘s configuration will be loaded.

 In either case, the configuration can be modified after load.
 This will
 not alter the configuration file.